Consensys/quorum-hibernate/docs/architecture.md

 Each Node Manager:

-* Acts as a proxy for its linked Blockchain Client and Privacy Manager.
+* Acts as a proxy for its linked Ethereum Client and Privacy Manager.
 As all incoming traffic goes through Node Manager, it is able to monitor the activity on the linked nodes.

 * Communicates with other Node Managers to retrieve the statuses of their linked nodes.